certara/pyDarwin/docs/Usage.rst

 =========================

 The template file is a plain ASCII text file.
 This file is the framework for the construction of the NONMEM control files.
-Typically, the structure will be quite similar to a NONMEM control file, with all of the usual blocks, e.g. $PROB, $INPUT, $DATA, $SUBS, $PK, $ERROR, $THETA, $OMEGA, $SIGMA, $EST. However, this format is completely flexible and entire blocks may be missing from the template file (to be provided from the :ref:`tokens file<tokens_file_target>`)
+Typically, the structure will be quite similar to a NONMEM control file, with the usual blocks, e.g., $PROB, $INPUT, $DATA, $SUBS, $PK, $ERROR, $THETA, $OMEGA, $SIGMA, $EST. However, this format is completely flexible and entire blocks may be missing from the template file (to be provided from the :ref:`tokens file<tokens_file_target>`)